Propagation of singularities for gravity-capillary water waves: Introduction

-H\"ormander's theorem is no longer true when $ P $ is of order higher than one.
-For example in $ \Rd $, the Schr\"odinger propagator $ e^{it\Delta/2} $ sends compactly supported distributions to smooth functions whenever $ t \ne 0 $.
-Combining the reversibility in time of the Schr\"odinger equation, we conclude that singularities may appear and disappear along the Schr\"odinger flow.
-This phenomenon of ``smoothing effect \& singularity formation'' is due to the infinite speed of propagation of the Schr\"odinger equation, which allows high-frequency oscillations to be instantaneously propagated to or back from the spatial infinity.
-The study of this infinite speed of propagation probably dates back to Boutet-de-Monvel \cite{BdM75propagation} and Lascar \cite{Lascar77propagation,Lascar78propagation} who proved that singularities propagate along geodesics at an infinite speed.
-They did not, however, obtain a time-dependent propagation.
-Kato \cite{Kato1983KdV} obtained a local smoothing effect for generalized KdV equations, which is the first result of smoothing effect for dispersive equations with an infinite speed of propagation.
-Craig, Kappeler and Strauss \cite{CKS95microlocal} obtained microlocal smoothing effects for Schr\"odinger equations under the non-trapping condition of the geometry.
-Their results were later refined by Wunsch \cite{Wunsch99propagation} who obtained a time-dependent propagation by revealing the transformation between microlocal singularities and quadratic oscillations at the spatial infinity.
-A typical example of this transformation can be shown by the following explicit calculation in $ \Rd $,
+H\"ormander's theorem (Theorem~\ref{thm:hormander}) is untrue when the order of~$ P $ is higher than one.
+For example, the Schr\"odinger propagator $ e^{it\Delta/2} $ on $ \Rd $ sends $ \mathscr{E}'(\R^d) $ to $ C^\infty(\R^d) $ whenever $ t \ne 0 $.
+We conclude that singularities may appear and disappear along the Schr\"odinger flow.
+These phenomena of ``microlocal smoothing effect'' and ``microlocal singularity formation'' are due to the infinite speed of propagation of the Schr\"odinger equation, as wavepackets with large wavenumbers can travel to or back from infinity instantaneously.

-Wunsch's idea was to introduce the quadratic scattering wavefront set $ \WF_{\mathrm{qsc}}(u) $ which detects the quadratic oscillations of~$ u $.
-His results were stated in a rather general geometric setting --- Riemannian manifolds endowed with a scattering metric.
-Similar results were later obtained, independently, by Nakamura \cite{Nakamura05propagation} via a much easier calculus but in a more restricted geometric setting --- asymptotically Euclidean geometries.
-Nakamura defined the homogeneous wavefront set $ \HWF(u) $ which detects the quadratic oscillations of a tempered distribution $ u \in \swtz'(\Rd) $, and was proven by Ito \cite{Ito06propagation} to be essentially equivalent to $ \WF_{\mathrm{qsc}}(u) $ in this geometric setting.
-However, we shall only review the definition of the homogeneous wavefront set and the propagation results of Nakamura because the similarity shared by the definitions of $ \HWF(u) $ and $ \WF(u) $ inspires us to define the quasi-homogeneous wavefront sets which are adaptive to other dispersive equations including the gravity-capillary water wave equation.
+The study of the infinite speed of propagation of the Schr\"odinger equation probably dates back to Boutet-de-Monvel~\cite{BdM75propagation} and Lascar~\cite{Lascar77propagation,Lascar78propagation}.
+They proved that space-time singularities, as elements of some space-time wavefront sets, travel along geodesics at an infinite speed.
+They did not obtain, however, a time-dependent propagation results for wavefront sets with respect to the space variable alone.
+The study of the smoothing effect for dispersive equations with an infinite speed of propagation was initiated by Kato in~\cite{Kato1983KdV} where he proved a local smoothing effect for generalized KdV equations.
+In~\cite{CKS95microlocal}, Craig, Kappeler and Strauss proved microlocal smoothing effects for the linear Schr\"odinger equation under the non-trapping condition of the geometry.
+Their results were later refined by Wunsch who obtained in~\cite{Wunsch99propagation} a time-dependent propagation after understanding the transformation between singularities and quadratic oscillations at infinity.
+The simplest example is the following identity: